 This may sound like chaos, but the approach is disciplined and serious.
 Hyper Island is underpinned by a pedagogy which features problem-based learning, experience-based learning and industry briefs.
 Students work on projects set by colleagues from businesses within the digital media sector, so all learning happens in simulated or real professional contexts.

-The deep involvement of industry players in design and delivery means the Hyper Island curriculum is fresh and relevant, which is particularly important for dynamic and innovative sectors, such as high-tech creative industry.
+The deep involvement of industry players in design and delivery means the Hyper Island curriculum is fresh and relevant, which is particularly important for dynamic and innovative sectors, such as the high-tech creative industry.
 If ambitions are realised, students at Hyper Island will have a real head start.
 They will be ambitious, entrepreneurial, adaptable and in demand.
 They will also have developed a strong network of peers, potential employers and collaborative partners.

-By working with Hyper Island, NESTA hopes to learn more about how to support the development of thriving high-tech creative industries in Britain.
+By working with Hyper Island, Nesta hopes to learn more about how to support the development of thriving high-tech creative industries in Britain.
 The work builds on our recent review of skills for the Video Games and Visual Effects industries and is part of an emerging strand of work around building skills and competencies for innovation.
-We have our eyes on other models too, such as Dare to be Digital, that demonstrate how educators can work with industry to create powerful learning experiences for students.
+We also have our eyes on other models, such as Dare to be Digital, that demonstrate how educators can work with industry to create powerful learning experiences for students.
 We are keen to identify and understand the new pedagogical approaches that support industry-led education - get in touch if you have examples to share.

-In the meantime we wish Hyper Island's students the very best of luck.
+In the meantime, we wish Hyper Island's students the very best of luck.
 We expect the experience will challenge, frustrate and push them to create solutions together.
 It has been designed to.